Umarkhan7312/EHealthMgntSystem/README.md

-For my MCA project have have created this in java , the reason to make this EHealthMgntSystem was due to corona virus , quite simple and easy to use , and easy to access and retrive ,store the data records of patients.
+For my MCA project have have created this in java , the reason to make this EHealthMgntSystem was due to corona virus , quite simple and easy to use , and easy to access and retrieve records ,
+And store the data records of patients.